 In 2006, our visiting scholar, Dr. Larry Schneiderman from UC San Diego proposed a study of “proactive ethics intervention.”
 Proactive ethics intervention is a service provided by the hospital, with the patient’s consent, in which a clinical ethicist evaluates a patient’s case after some ‘trigger’ indicates that there may be some manifest or latent ethical issues involved.
-This study concluded in February 2010 and the results are forthcoming in the Journal of Critical Care Medicine: April 2014 - Volume 42 - Issue 4 - p 824-830.
+This study concluded in February 2010 and the results are now available in the Journal of Critical Care Medicine: April 2014 - Volume 42 - Issue 4 - p 824-830.

 Moral Values in Medicine

 In response to a body of research that suggests that development of moral reasoning plateaus at a certain point in individuals, we aimed to develop an instrument that refuted this argument.
 We hypothesized that instruments used in measuring moral reasoning were systematically flawed.
 The instruments that have been developed; the Defining Issues Test (DIT), the Sociomoral Reflection Measure (SRM) and the Moral Judgment Interview (MJI); have largely produced data that showed no developmental change in moral reasoning by medical students over the course of time.
 But what if these findings do not accurately represent the real processes of moral reasoning?
 What is there is something unique about doctors?
 In stark contrast to these conclusions, there has been a small amount of research by J. R. Rest and S. P. McNeel that has shown some rather significant developmental change while using these instruments in liberal arts undergraduates as a result of their education and teaching methodology they received.
 All of these instruments are based on Lawrence Kohlberg’s “Stages of Moral Development.”
 We have ten years of data and continue to collect more.
 For more information, email email@example.com.